amruthsrepo/CovidVsAirBnb/README.md

 This calls for combining different datasets and doing a trend analysis.
 Datasets are needed to be cleaned, analyzed and put into a required form to draw correlations.

-The datasets used will be the John Hopkins dataset for covid data and AirBnb dataset for hotel listings.
+The datasets used will be the John Hopkins dataset for Covid-19 data and Airbnb dataset for hotel listings.
 More datasets from the retail sector might be included in the future.

 This project will belong to the domains of pandemic and retail.